-- Where a plaintiff relies on constructive knowledge to establish liability, he may be required to show how long the hazardous condition existed to recover.3
+Where a plaintiff relies on constructive knowledge to establish liability, he may be required to show how long the hazardous condition existed to recover.

 THE CLEANING AND INSPECTION DEFENSE

-- Despite these cases in which summary judgment has been denied to owners/proprietors at a rate of about 2 to 1, summary judgment still appears to be available where a plaintiff knowingly encounters a hazardous condition.
-For example, where an invitee decides to enter a jacuzzi by way of steps which she knows are unmarked, and cannot be seen, the plaintiff's failure to exercise ordinary care for her own safety will support summary judgment.
+Despite these cases in which summary judgment has been denied to owners/proprietors at a rate of about 2 to 1, summary judgment still appears to be available where a plaintiff knowingly encounters a hazardous condition.
+For example, where an invitee decides to enter a spa or whirlpool bath by way of steps which she knows are unmarked, and cannot be seen, the plaintiff's failure to exercise ordinary care for her own safety will support summary judgment.
 Denham v.
 YMCA, 231 Ga.
 App.
 197, 499 S.E.2d 94 (1998).